evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The model does not include a head-up display.

 {{< sitefiguresized thumb="models/gmc/hummer_ev/hummer_ev_edition_1_pickup/screens_1_st.jpg" title="GMC Hummer EV Edition 1 Pickup" width="3000" height="2001"  >}}

+### Steering Wheel

+The GMC Hummer EV Edition 1 Pickup is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment